cyber-shah/graphs-paper/Report.md

 # 1 - Abstract

-This report aims to comprehensively explore the implementation and performance of key pathfinding algorithms: Depth First Search, Breadth First Search, Dijkstra's Algorithm, and A* Algorithm.
+This report aims to comprehensively explore the implementation and performance of A* pathfinding algorithm and compare it with other pathfinding algorithms.
+The algorithms covered in this report are, Depth First Search, Breadth First Search, Dijkstra's Algorithm, and A* Algorithm.
 Each algorithm will be scrutinized in terms of theoretical foundations, practical implementation details, rigorous testing, and insightful discussions.
-The overarching goal is to gain a profound understanding of these algorithms' inner workings and their efficacy across various scenarios.
+The overarching goal is to gain a profound understanding of these A* algorithms' inner workings and their efficacy across various scenarios.

 The report delves into the nuances of each algorithm, dissecting their strengths and weaknesses, and uncovers their optimal use cases.
 Thorough testing is conducted using a diverse set of criteria, including the shortest path determination, nodes explored, time and memory utilization, and adaptability to distinct graph configurations.
 The selected testing conditions encompass a spectrum of scenarios, ranging from straightforward weighted graphs to intricate mazes replete with obstacles.